tonyest/Prospress/readme.txt

 == Upgrade Notice ==

 = 1.0.1 =
-Please upgrade to fix the bid form bug in IE, localization issues & provide an admin page for viewing all bids.
+Please upgrade to fix bid form & localization bugs.
+This release also changes bids page to show all bids to the site admin.

 = 1.0 =
 The first non-beta release ready for prime-time - enjoy!
 Please note, this is a breaking upgrade.
 If you need to preserve feedback from a beta installation, post in the prospress.org/forums/ to request an upgrade script.